Rachel-W3/235/project1/README.md

 ## IV.
 Story
 Theme: Perseverence
 Mood: excited, determined, awed, exhilarated
-Narrative: Keep flying while dodging and breaking through falling meteoroids
+Narrative: Keep flying while dodging and breaking through falling meteors
 Premise: If you crash-land, get back up and try again.
-Player motivation: Fly as high as you can while destroying as many meteroids before they destroy the Earth.
+Player motivation: Fly as high as you can while destroying as many meteors before they destroy the Earth.

 ## V. Esthetics
 Graphics style - Vector or pixel art with saturated colors.